PMenes/Chicago-Trading-Comp/REMARKS.md

 This may suggests (not sure) a sometimes very slow queue, which is worrying because locally we are only one.
 With 40 competitors the problem might be compounded and unmanageable.

+Note that this costs each competitor a lot of money, since when you get executed on an old trade, it is because it went against you.

 We hope that at least the queue respects the order in which the orders were received, because we spent a lot of time trying to speed up the process on our end.